 Small Business Saturday is a celebration of the millions of small businesses that are the beating heart of the UK economy.
 The event has been a resounding success since first launching in 2013, three years after American Express founded the initiative in the United States.

-Last year’s event saw a whopping £812 million spent with UK small businesses.
-With hopes high for another record-breaking year, we explore what makes Small Business Saturday so special, and what you can do to make the seventh event the best yet.
+Last year’s event saw a record 17.6 million people shopping with small UK businesses.
+With this year's tour being moved online due to the pandemic, we explore what makes Small Business Saturday so special, and what you can do to make the eighth event the best yet.

 What is Small Business Saturday?